 This section contains resources that will help you produce accessible materials for blind and partially sighted people.

 We can audit an existing website to help you identify work which needs to be done to improve its accessibility.
 Alternatively we can carry out a development audit as you design and build a new website or redesign a website.
 All audits are carried out with all users in mind.
 This includes people with sight loss, hearing, mobility and cognitive impairments.
-For further information visit the visit the Services section of RNIB Business
+For further information see our RNIB Business pages.

 This section contains resources to help you ensure that the environment is safe and suitable for blind and partially sighted people.

 Our Care Home guide 'Seeing it from their side - A guide to recognising and supporting sight loss in your care home' also has many useful tips for modifying the environment to suit blind and partially sighted people.
-You can download it from the Care home and residential section
+You can download it from our care home and residential page.

 We have put together some information on how older people with sight loss can reduce their risk of falling.
 The section includes a top 10 tips, information on putting together a fall prevention plan, and what to do if someone falls.
-Visit our Reduce your risk of falls section
+Visit our reduce your risk of falls page.

 We can help you to make your physical spaces accessible to all, ensuring everyone who visits or works in your buildings can find their way around with ease.
-For more information visit the Services section of RNIB Business
+For more information visit the RNIB Business pages.